jasmith79/unit-testing-talk/README.md

 * Calling more than one class constructor
 * Multiple asserts that aren't related

 Simple tests also run faster, and the faster your tests run the less impediment to running them (see Tests Should be Heeded, below).
+There's a feedback cycle, a certain flow state we're trying to maintain here, and we want to keep that cycle as short as possible.

 ### Tests Should be Automated

 When it comes to tedious checklist-driven stuff like testing code the human will *always* be the weakest link.
 No matter how disciplined and contentious you may be [7 +- 2](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two) will get you.
-You can use various tools to ensure that you run your tests like git commit hooks, CI/CD servers, and IDE integration (run tests on file save).
+You can use various tools to ensure that you run your tests like git commit hooks, CI/CD servers, and IDE integration (run tests [on file save](https://code.visualstudio.com/docs/python/testing#_example-test-walkthroughs)).

 ### Tests Should Be Heeded